 2. Ducks Unlimited has early ties to Currituck County.
 E.C.
 Knight and J.P.
 Knapp, both part of the small group that founded More Game Birds in America Foundation that later became Ducks Unlimited, both maintained residences in Currituck County and hunted ducks together.
 They were instrumental in establishing this national organization that has grown to more than 3,500 chapters nationwide.
 After Knapp’s death in 1951, his property became an 8,000-acre refuge that helps attract ducks and geese each winter for local hunters.

 3. Weeping Radish is the oldest micro-brewery in the state.
-Located in Currituck County, Weeping Radish was formed in the early 1980s when Uli Bennewitz, a German immigrant, wanted to change the law of allowing breweries to sell their beers on site.
+Weeping Radish was formed in the early 1980s when Uli Bennewitz, a German immigrant, wanted to change the law of allowing breweries to sell their beers on site.
 This helped pave the way for newer microbreweries to pop up with the concept for selling beer right inside.
 Today, Weeping Radish triples as a brewery, Bavarian restaurant and butchery.
 There are currently 120 microbreweries in the state of North Carolina.

 4. Christmas trees help form beach sand dunes.
 Ever wonder where all the Christmas trees go?
 Well, after the holidays in Currituck County, locals bring their trees to a beachside area to recycle them.
 The trees are piled up, and when the sand collects between the branches, it helps create a stable dune for the beaches.